simonecorsi/awesome/README.md

 *   [codfish/semantic-release-action](https://github.com/codfish/semantic-release-action) - The Original GitHub Action for running semantic-release.
 Sets output and environment variables for you to use in subsequent actions.

 *   [sandstorm-io/sandstorm](https://github.com/sandstorm-io/sandstorm) - Sandstorm is a self-hostable web productivity suite.
 It's implemented as a security-hardened web app package manager.

-*   [yaroslav-n/tweetGPT](https://github.com/yaroslav-n/tweetGPT) - TweetGPT is a chrome extension that generates tweets and replies using chatGPT

 *   [unifiedjs/unified](https://github.com/unifiedjs/unified) - ☔️ interface for parsing, inspecting, transforming, and serializing content through syntax trees